-For the past decade, Tennessee Wildlife Federation has been a proud supporter of Warner Park Nature Center BIRD Program.
+For the past decade, Tennessee Wildlife Federation has been a proud supporter of the Warner Park Nature Center BIRD Program.
 The Bird Information Research and Data (BIRD) Program is a year-round program promoting bird conservation, habitat preservation, and education.

 Each year, the Federation’s resident birder and beekeeper, Tony Lance, attends Warner Park Nature Center’s various bird celebrations and shares information about conservation efforts in Tennessee.
 The Federation invites its friends to visit us at the Spring Bird Celebration on Saturday, April 28 from 9 a.m. to 2 p.m.